This material is replicated on a number of sites as part of the SERC Pedagogic Service Project

 References and Resources

-Dr. Grove provides references and links to additional resources at the bottom of the first page of this activity. http://geosci.sfsu.edu/courses/geol103/labs/currents/currents.home.html (more info) .
+Dr. Grove provides references and links to additional resources at the bottom of the first page of this activity. http://geosci.sfsu.edu/courses/geol103/labs/currents/currents.home.html ( This site may be offline. ) .